 Microhabitat - A small part of an animal's habitat.
 (For example: the area under a rock which the animal utilizes occasionally, as opposed to the surrounding habitat where the rock is found.)

 Monophyletic - A group of organisms that consists of all the descendants of a common ancestor.
 The arrangement of the members of a monophyletic group is called a monophyly.
 (Wickipedia)

 Monotypic - A genus with only one species; the only representative of a group.

-Morphology - the study of the forms of living organisms, and with relationships between their structures.
+Morphology - The study of the forms of living organisms, and with relationships between their structures.
 The branch of biology that deals with the form of living organisms, and with relationships between their structures.
+(Wickipedia)

 Morphotype - A physically distinct population with a geographical range that does not conform to taxonomy based on molecular evidence (includes many accepted subspecies.)

 Mottled - Irregularly marked with blotches and spots.

 Mullerian Mimicry - When two harmful species that are not closely related and share common predators have evolved to mimic each others' warning signals.
 (Wickipedia)